JoaoLuisProjetos/Sourcelib-Rexx/STUB REPLICATOR/README.md

   PS1: At the time i was noob on Rexx so it's funcionallity only made changes on pointed lines at 'Parametros Especificos'.
   Anyway it fitted for it's prupose.</br>
 </br>
-  PS2: COMMENTS AND ERROR MESSAGES ARE WITTEN IN PORTUGUESE!</br>
+  PS2: COMMENTS AND ERROR MESSAGES ARE WRITTEN IN PORTUGUESE!</br>
   </br></br></br>